eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Data-Centric Architecture
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In a service-centric architecture, to interact, applications need to
+In a service-centric architecture, applications need to
 know each other's interfaces to share data, share events, and share
-commands or replies.
-These interfaces are modeled as sets of operations
+commands or replies to interact.
+These interfaces are modeled as sets of
-and functions that are managed in centralized repositories.
-This kind of
+operations and functions that are managed in centralized repositories.
-architecture creates unnecessary dependencies that create a
+This type of architecture creates unnecessary dependencies that form a
 tightly coupled system.
 The centralized interface repositories are
 usually seen as a single point of failure.